The impact of UV variability on the abundance of bright galaxies at $z \geq 9$: Discussion and Conclusions

 The implied UV variability is consistent with the expected values from halo assembly, burstiness of star formation in high-redshift galaxies, and dust attenuation variations.
 In addition to using UV as the primary tracer, emission line measurements (e.g. H$\gamma$ and H$\delta$ using JWST NIRSpec, H$\alpha$ using JWST MIRI) for $z\approx 10$ galaxies will be useful in measuring the burstiness of star formation from, e.g., the ratio of H$\alpha$ versus UV luminosity~\citep[e.g.][]{Broussard2019,Caplar2019,Emami2019,Faisst2019,Iyer2022} and isolate the physical origin of the burstiness.
 These emission line tracers are sensitive to SFR as measured on very short time scales and are therefore useful for studying processes such as the feedback-free starbursts highlighted above and the typical lifecycle of giant molecular clouds~\citep[$\lesssim 10\Myr$; e.g.][]{Leitherer1999, Tan2000, Tasker2011}.
+High-resolution hydrodynamical simulations with \textbf{predictive power} below the interstellar medium (ISM) scale will also shed light on the physical origin of UV variability and its implication for resolving the UVLF tension~\citep{Pallottini2023,Sun2023}.

 In summary, current theoretical frameworks such as empirical models, semi-analytical models, and large-volume numerical simulations might substantially underestimate the variability in UV luminosity of individual galaxies arising from various baryonic physics processes at or below the interstellar medium scale~\citep[e.g.][]{Iyer2020,Tacchella2020} in the extremely high-density environment at high redshift.
 These models underestimate the observed UVLF at high redshift unless they adopt an increase in the median UV radiation yield.
 However, by incorporating a physically motivated higher UV variability, the need for adjustments to a standard galaxy formation model --- such as introducing a top-heavy stellar initial mass function, a drastically different star-formation law, or considering significant contamination from non-stellar sources --- can be substantially reduced.
 As a result, the bright galaxy populations unveiled by JWST at $z\gtrsim 10$ are consistent with the $\Lambda$CDM cosmological model paired with a standard galaxy formation model, assuming a reasonable variability in UV luminosity.